Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/File_en.md

 ##NAME##

-new - Open a file or create a new file.
+File - Open a file or create a new file.

 ##SYNOPSIS##